-- 8.7 Following the Council's Cabinet report in February 2021 (minutes from private report titled: Willenhall Masterplan - Strategic Land Acquisitions, 10 February 2021), the Council's Cabinet authorised negotiations to begin with landowners/occupiers of the land and properties within the Order Land.
+- 9.7 Following the Council's Cabinet report in February 2021 (the report was not made available to the public and was considered by the Council's Cabinet in a private session, but publicly available minutes of the Cabinet meeting summarise the decision), the Council's Cabinet authorised negotiations to begin with landowners/occupiers of the land and properties within the Order Land.
 The Council instructed CPO consultants Avison Young to begin negotiations on behalf of the Council to seek to acquire all required third party property interests required to deliver the Scheme.
-This included all of the property interests included within the Order Land. - 8.8 A summary of negotiations carried out to date is set out below. - 8.9 Initial contact was made with all freehold owners and occupiers through a letter in March 2021.
+This included all of the property interests included within the Order Land. - 9.8 A summary of negotiations carried out to date is set out below. - 9.9 Initial contact was made with all freehold owners and occupiers through a letter in March 2021.
 A follow up letter was sent in early April 2021.
 Avison Young subsequently spent two days door knocking across the Order Land in April 2021 to seek to engage with affected parties and begin negotiations.
-Some parties at this stage entered into negotiations with Avison Young.
+Some parties at this stage entered into negotiations with Avison Young. - 9.10 Further follow up letters and door knocking exercises have been sent and carried out from April 2021 onwards including providing affected parties with information and updates about the Scheme and CPO process, information about the Council wishing to purchase the properties, information about the appointment of and Council reimbursement of fees for a surveyor, and information about support for affected businesses.
+Avison Young on behalf of the Council has sought to engage with both the freeholder owners and occupiers, and the update letters have been sent to all freeholders and occupiers.
+Avison Young was also commissioned by the Council in August 2021 to undertake a detailed review of the Site to identify any occupiers that may require relocation should the Site be redeveloped. - 9.11 The Council has sought to provide information to affected parties throughout the negotiation process including through letters, emails, phone calls, meetings and site visits.

-- 8.10 Further follow up letters and door knocking exercises have been sent and carried out from April 2021 onwards including providing affected parties with information and updates about the Scheme and CPO process, information about the Council wishing to purchase the properties, information about the appointment of and Council reimbursement of fees for a surveyor, and information about support for affected businesses.
-Avison Young on behalf of the Council has sought to engage with both the freeholder owners and occupiers, and the update letters have been sent to all freeholders and occupiers. - 8.11 The Council has sought to provide information to affected parties throughout the negotiation process including through letters, emails, phone calls, meetings and site visits. - 8.12 The Council has also prepared and regularly updates a Frequently Asked Questions document, providing information about both the Scheme and the Order process, including who to speak to regarding these negotiations. - 8.13 As the Scheme and negotiations progressed, financial offers have been made in line with the statutory Compensation Code including assumptions reflecting the non-market elements of compensation under compulsory acquisition to all freeholders across the Order Land, significantly in advance of the making of the Order.
-As set out below, it is understood from negotiations to date, that all seven of the eight freeholders who have entered into negotiations to date are either owner occupiers or can provide vacant possession of their sites. - 8.14 As and when owners and occupiers entered into negotiations with Avison Young, Avison Young has tailored negotiations to reflect the requirements of the third parties including site inspections and meetings on site, meetings in person, phone calls, emails and letters.
-Where appropriate this has also included reviewing financial offers and making revised financial offers to reflect site inspections and the changing market, alongside providing support to affected businesses. - 8.15 Negotiations are continuing and will continue alongside the making of and progression of this Order.
+- 9.12 The Council has also prepared and regularly updates a Frequently Asked Questions document, providing information about both the Scheme and the Order process, including who to speak to regarding these negotiations. - 9.13 As the Scheme and negotiations progressed, financial offers have been made in line with the statutory Compensation Code including assumptions reflecting the non-market elements of compensation under compulsory acquisition to all freeholders across the Order Land, significantly in advance of the making of the Order.
+As set out below, it is understood from negotiations to date, that all seven of the eight freeholders who have entered into negotiations to date are either owner occupiers or can provide vacant possession of their sites. - 9.14 As and when owners and occupiers entered into negotiations with Avison Young, Avison Young has tailored negotiations to reflect the requirements of the third parties including site inspections and meetings on site, meetings in person, phone calls, emails and letters.
+Where appropriate this has also included reviewing financial offers and making revised financial offers to reflect site inspections and the changing market, alongside providing support to affected businesses. - 9.15 Negotiations are continuing and will continue alongside the progression of the Order.